The CIHR HIV/AIDS Community-Based Research Program - A Guide for Applicants

-We would ask that, when you are communicating the results of your research, you acknowledge the contributions of CIHR, its Institutes and its partners.
+When you are communicating the results of your research, you should acknowledge the contributions of CIHR, its Institutes and/or its partners.

 Want to know more?

-For questions on CIHR funding guidelines, how to apply, and the merit review process for the HIV/AIDS CBR program contact:
+For questions on CIHR funding guidelines, how to apply, and the merit review process for the HIV/AIDS CBR program, please contact:

 Canadian Institutes of Health Research

-For questions about the HIV/AIDS Research Initiative and CBR research objectives contact:
+For questions about the HIV/AIDS Research Initiative and CBR research objectives, please contact:

 Suzete Dos Santos